 Don’t Try To Cover All Of Your Bases

-You’re not looking for questions that will reveal the secret narcissist inside or make sure that the two of you are on the same page about all of the issues that are important to you.
-Trying to cover all of your bases to avoid being hurt again is moot.
-Connecting deeply with someone will always require some risk.
+You’re not looking for questions that will reveal the secret narcissist inside or make sure that the two of you are on the same page about all the issues that are important to you.
+Trying to cover all your bases to avoid being hurt again is moot.
+As there are no guarantees, love and dating come with some risk.
+You’ll want to keep a positive mindset while also holding on to a healthy dose of skepticism.

-Dating while trying to protect your heart ultimately leaves you closed off from creating the connection you are looking for.
+Dating while also trying to protect your heart ultimately leaves you closed off from creating the connection you are looking for.
 People are varied and complex and it takes time to really get to know a stranger.
+Take your time before investing your heart.

-When asking questions to get to know someone, you’re not testing your date.
-You are looking for ways to connect with someone you’re just getting to know.
+When asking questions to get to know someone, be sure you’re not facilitating a pop-quiz.
+Instead, look for ways to connect with someone you’re just getting to know.

 Asking Direct Questions About What Is Important May Not Reveal What You Hope